blacklightpy/vaultofknowledge/JAMStack.md

 - eleventy
 - Jekyll
 - NextJS (React framework for sites with static assets)
-- NuxtJS (React framework for sites with static assets)
+- NuxtJS (Vue framework for sites with static assets)